-- 2.46 It will be necessary to review this SPD as a whole as further guidance is evolved by the Council and in light of Government policy and advice.
-In particular, if the Council's CIL Regulation 123 Infrastructure List is amended then this SPD will be amended as necessary. - 2.47 Details on planning obligations secured, and the status and use of financial contributions will be reported annually.
+2.42 It will be necessary to review this SPD as a whole as further guidance is evolved by the Council and in light of Government policy and advice.
+In particular, if the Council's CIL Regulation 123 Infrastructure List is amended then this SPD will be amended as necessary.